tagspaces/tagspaces/README.md

     ./scripts............ contains js script needed for the yarn/npm tasks

 ## Downloads
-You can find the latest release of TagSpace in the Github [release section](https://github.com/tagspaces/tagspaces/releases/) of TagSpaces
+You can find the latest release of TagSpaces in the Github [release section](https://github.com/tagspaces/tagspaces/releases/) of TagSpaces

 A full list of the changes is available on our [changelog](CHANGELOG.md)